 In the past, the treatment recommendations were based on an individual’s CD4 cell count.
 CD4 cells—also known as T-cells, T-helper cells, or T4-cells—belong to a group of white blood cells called lymphocytes.
 These cells have the double distinction of not only being the primary target of HIV, but also carry the responsibility of coordinating the way in which the immune system responds to disease-causing infections.
 When the CD4 cell count—the number of cells in a cubic millimeter or milliliter of blood—drops below 200, the immune system is considered to be “compromised” and you are at a higher risk of experiencing an AIDS-related opportunistic infection, like Pneumocystis pneumonia.
 In fact, immune system damage and certain HIV-related health problems can occur at even higher CD4 cell levels.

-A person’s viral load—the amount of HIV in a milliliter of blood—was also widely used to help patients and their health care providers decide when to begin treatment.
+A person’s viral load—the amount of HIV in a milliliter of blood—was also widely used to help people and their health care providers decide when to begin treatment.
 The higher the viral load, experts suggested, the faster someone might see his or her CD4 cell counts fall to dangerously low levels.
-Even if a patient had a relatively healthy CD4 count, treatment might still be recommended if he or she had a high viral load.
+Even if a person had a relatively healthy CD4 count, treatment might still be recommended if he or she had a high viral load.
 Today, viral load isn’t commonly used to figure out when therapy should be started.
-But viral load testing is still a routine component of HIV treatment, notably to help patients and their doctors determine if treatment is working correctly.
+But viral load testing is still a routine component of HIV treatment, notably to help people and their doctors determine if treatment is working correctly.

 Do I really need to start HIV treatment immediately?